AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 * Ziele
 * Wiederholungen

-Die folgenden Objekte verfügen über Bereiche, in denen Sie Kommentare hinzufügen und Systemaktualisierungen überprüfen können:
+Die folgenden Objekte weisen Bereiche auf, in denen Sie Kommentare hinzufügen und Systemaktualisierungen überprüfen können:

 * Karten auf Pinnwänden
-* Aufzeichnungen in der Workfront-Planung
+* Datensätze in Workfront Planning

 <!--info for April 11: remove all the information below, all the way down to the following section: -->